http4k/http4k/src/docs/blog/typesafe_configuration/index.md

 One of the tenets of operating applications according to the principles of [12-factor](https://12factor.net/), and especially in containerised cloud-native apps, is to inject all app configuration through the use of environmental variables.
-Additionally, when using more restrictive settings (such as utilising JVM security manager policies or through the use of container images which don't provide an OS baseline) it may not be possible to read files from disk, which reinforces this approach.
+Additionally, when using more restrictive settings (such as utilising JVM security manager policies or through the use of container images which don't provide an OS baseline) it may not be possible to read files (such as YAML, JSON etc) from disk, which reinforces this approach.

 There are several particular relevant concerns that we need to address, but overall the effect that we are looking for is that any misconfiguration of the application will result in it failing to startup.
 For this reason we want to reify all